 Verification is a review process in which the Office of Student Financial Assistance determines the accuracy of various data elements reported by the student/parent on the student's Free Application for Federal Student Aid (FAFSA).
 The U.S. Department of Education selects approximately 30% of all aid applicants for verification.
 During the verification process the student and parent's of dependent students will be required to submit documentation for the amounts listed (or not listed) on the financial aid application.
 The verification process ensures that eligible students receive all the financial aid they are entitled to receive and prevents ineligible students from receiving aid they are not entitled to receive.

 Typically, students can expect to receive notification that they have been selected for verification within 10-to-14 business days after the Office of Student Financial Services receives the student’s FAFSA results from the federal processors.
 (Note: CIU will not start requesting FAFSA information from the federal processor until mid to late February) The Office of Student Financial Services will send a missing information email to students who have been selected for verification.
 The missing information email will direct the student to submit several required documents to the Office of Student Financial Services.
 They should be completed in their entirety, signed and mailed to our office within 30 days of your notification.
 You should not submit verification materials unless you receive a request.
-The paperwork that needs to be submitted for verification is located at forms or for a complete list please visit the documents tab on your Financial Aid Online.

 Important: Please submit all requested forms and supporting documentation together at the same time.
 No processing can take place until all documentation is received.